-Serial testing is when a single person is tested for COVID-19 more than once using the same test.
-Because the amount of antigen in your sample may change over time and false results may occur, repeated testing may identify more individuals with COVID-19 infection than testing a single time.
-By repeating testing, it may be possible to more quickly identify cases of COVID-19 infection and reduce spread of infection.
-Additional testing with a molecular COVID-19 test may be necessary, depending on your individual risk factors and test results.
+Serial testing is when a single person is tested for COVID-19 more than once.
+Because antigen tests are less sensitive than other COVID-19 tests and false results may occur, repeated testing may identify more individuals with COVID-19 than a single test.
+By repeating testing, it may be possible to more quickly identify cases of COVID-19 and reduce spread of infection.
+Additional testing with molecular COVID-19 test may be necessary, depending on your individual risk factors and test results.